oslabs-beta/K8sApiTracker/readme.md

 4) Run npm run build to prepare the bundle.
 5) Run npm start, and go to localhost:3000 to see all of your dependencies.

 Once the project is installed, you should be up and running!
-Filter dependencies, and scroll through the generated list.
+Click the buttons to scan a local cluster or Helm Chart.
+Filter dependencies, and search through the automatically generated list.

 # Contributing